 I want to expand on the final "private / personal" bullet point.
 Your snippets / notes should be personal.
 Now, one might argue that you should share it, let others contribute.
 The problem with this is that everyone's minds work differently.
 One person will write and structure their notes completely differently than the next.
 So if multiple people are contributing, then you need to have some form of moderation and standards as it gets bigger.
 It also raises the barrier to entry.
 One of the hardest things about this is consistently contributing.
 Everything you do, ask yourself if it could be of use to your future self.
 If so, spend a couple of minutes adding it to your snippet repository.
 If multiple people are contributing, then you're even less likely to contribute as frequently.

 Now, after saying that - please bear in mind that I'm talking about non-project specific snippets and notes.
 It's not company or project specific.
 However, if you work in a team, then it's very important to have internal development documentation.
 Ideally a wiki of some form.
 I've worked with quite a few teams that don't take time to document properly, and it's not good.
-Document is very important.
+Documentation is very important.
 If a key developer gets knocked down by a bus - the company shouldn't be screwed!
 I've recently written a full blog post about the importance of this.
 However, this is not what I'm talking about in this talk.
 I'm talking about your own personal snippets and notes which you can take with you from company to company, as well as side projects.

 Obviously, the true benefit to this is when you start using your snippets and notes.
 I've had tasks before which have taken me an entire day to do the first time I've done it.
 And once in my snippet repository - I've done the same task next time in a fraction of the time.
 It's a massive time saving.